rafapereirabr/gtfs_to_igraph/README.md

  - Steps 1 to 3: Identify and merge stops that are closer than a distance threshold (meters).
 This threshold is set by the user
  - Step 4: Identify transport modes, route and service level for each trip
  - Step 5: Indentify links between stops
- - Step 6: Build igraph
+ - Step 6: Build igraph.
+As it stants, the script returns a graph weighted by route frequecy
  - Step 7 (optional): the script creates a subdirectory and saves the input files to use in [MuxViz](https://github.com/manlius/muxViz)